lupyuen/lupyuen.github.io/src/lcd.md

 # Framebuffer Driver

-_NuttX Kernel renders graphics at startup..._
+_NuttX Kernel calls our LCD Driver to render graphics at startup..._

 _What about NuttX Apps?_